 What Is FirstLink?

-FirstLink is a free, confidential service available to anyone 24/7/365 for listening and support, referrals to resources/help, and crisis intervention.
-FirstLink answers the 211 helpline, the 988 Suicide & Crisis Lifeline, and communicates via the text line 898-211.
+FirstLink is a free, confidential service offering listening and support, referrals to resources/help, and crisis intervention 24 hours a day.
+FirstLink answers the 211 Information & Referral Helpline, the 988 Suicide & Crisis Lifeline, and several contract lines providing support to other human service agencies.
 FirstLink provides these services across the entire state of North Dakota and parts of Minnesota.
-Dial 2-1-1 or text your zipcode to 898-211 from anywhere in our service area for confidential help and support.
+To reach support, connect with FirstLink via phone, text, or chat:

-FirstLink offers the Care and Support Program, a program that receives referrals from hospitals and clinics across North Dakota as well as the 211 Helpline and the 988 Suicide & Crisis Lifeline.
-The program offers informational resources and coping strategies, encourages mental health treatment, and provides non-judgmental listening and support.
+FirstLink offers the Care and Support Program, a program that receives referrals from hospitals and clinics across North Dakota as well as the 211 Helpline and the 988 Lifeline.
+The program offers resources and coping strategies, encourages mental health treatment, and provides non-judgmental listening and support.
 Calls are offered weekly, bi-weekly, or monthly and work around your schedule.
+The Care and Support Program is confidential, free, and voluntary.

 Board of Directors